1984 Summer Olympics opening ceremony: The cauldron

-The same cauldron from the 1932 Summer Olympics (also held in Los Angeles) was used.
+The same cauldron from the 1932 Summer Olympics (also held in Los Angeles) was used, but now lighted by a person.
 The orchestra played The Olympian, composed and conducted by Philip Glass.
 The torch entered the stadium carried by Gina Hemphill, granddaughter of U.S. Olympian Jesse Owens, who circled the track then handed the torch to 1960 Olympic decathlon gold medalist Rafer Johnson, who completed the torch relay as mechanical steps rose from the center of the peristyles.
 Johnson climbed the stairs and faced the crowd as The Olympian was still being played, then lit the gas powered Olympic rings that connect with the Olympic cauldron, amidst cheers from the crowd.
-The athletes' and judges' oaths were taken and a children's chorus performed Ludwig van Beethoven's "Ode to Joy".
+Edwin Moses took the athletes' oath, Sharon Weber took the judges' oath, and a children's chorus performed Ludwig van Beethoven's "Ode to Joy".

 Finale

-Local teacher Vicki McClure led the crowd in a performance of the Diana Ross song "Reach Out and Touch (Somebody's Hand)".
+Vicki McClure, a local supermarket checker, led the crowd in a performance of the Diana Ross song "Reach Out and Touch (Somebody's Hand)".
 All attendees were requested to sing along, as the words were displayed on the screens surrounding the stadium.
 All the volunteers, athletes, and audience members, as well as cast members dressed in traditional native dress from all over the world, joined in.
 On the big screens, various children in Japan, Australia, Africa and Latin America joined hands, singing along to the song, and a large fireworks finale followed.